ESG is the new business must-have.

 3. Drive top-down and bottom-up behavior change

 To mitigate change management failure for any transformation, top leaders and people managers should have the tools and training required to help every individual embrace new ways of thinking and working – until they become unconscious habits.

-For ESG, that remains critical.
-But at the same time, companies will enjoy greater ESG success by including bottom-up engagement.
+For ESG, that remains critical; but for it to truly be successful, people at all levels of the organization must be accountable for driving it forward.
 This includes getting front-line employees involved in generating ideas to bring ESG to life – which means they get to participate in helping to solve some of the most pressing challenges facing our society and our planet.
-The pride and excitement at being part of the ESG process are likely to influence how your front-line employees talk about your organization to customers, suppliers, and even to their own families.

 4. Make ESG meaningful in your Employer Value Proposition